-In this prospectus supplement, we refer to anti-dilution adjustment of the closing price of the index stock on a coupon observation date or the determination date, as applicable.
-With respect to the index stock, if an event requiring anti-dilution adjustment occurs, the calculation agent will make the adjustment by taking the following steps:
+In this prospectus supplement, we refer to anti-dilution adjustment of the closing price of an index stock on a coupon observation date.
+With respect to an index stock, if an event requiring anti-dilution adjustment occurs, the calculation agent will make the adjustment by taking the following steps:

 Step One.
 The calculation agent will adjust the reference amount.
-This term refers to the amount of the index stock or other property that must be used to determine the closing price of the index stock on a coupon observation date or the determination date, as applicable.
+This term refers to the amount of the index stock or other property that must be used to determine the closing price of the index stock on a coupon observation date.
 For example, if no adjustment described under "Terms and Conditions - Anti-dilution adjustments" is required at a time, the reference amount for that time will be one share of the index stock.
-In that case, the closing price of the index stock on a coupon observation date or the determination date, as applicable, will be the closing price of one share of the index stock on the applicable coupon observation date or the determination date.
+In that case, the closing price of the index stock on a coupon observation date will be the closing price of one share of the index stock on the applicable coupon observation date.
 We describe how the closing price will be determined under "Terms and Conditions - Closing price" above.

 If an adjustment described under "Terms and Conditions - Anti-dilution adjustments" is required because one of the dilution events described in the first five subsections beginning with "Stock splits" under "Terms and Conditions - Anti-dilution adjustments" - these involve stock splits, reverse stock splits, stock dividends, other dividends and distributions and issuances of transferable rights and warrants - occurs, then the adjusted reference amount at that time might instead be, for example, two shares of the index stock or a half share of the index stock, depending on the event.
-In that example, the closing price of the index stock on a coupon observation date or the determination date, as applicable, would be the price (determined as specified under "Terms and Conditions - Closing price" above) at the close of trading on the applicable coupon observation date or the determination date of two shares of the index stock or a half share of the index stock, as applicable.
+In that example, the closing price of the index stock on a coupon observation date would be the price (determined as specified under "Terms and Conditions - Closing price" above) at the close of trading on the applicable coupon observation date of two shares of the index stock or a half share of the index stock.

 If an adjustment described under "Terms and Conditions - Anti-dilution adjustments" is required at a time because one of the reorganization events described under "Terms and Conditions - Reorganization events" - these involve events in which cash, securities or other property is distributed in respect of the index stock - occurs, then the reference amount at that time will be adjusted to be as follows, assuming there has been no prior or subsequent anti-dilution adjustment: the amount of each type of the property distributed in the reorganization event in respect of one share of the index stock, plus one share of the index stock if the index stock remains outstanding.
-In that event, the closing price of the index stock on a coupon observation date or the determination date, as applicable, would be the value of the adjusted reference amount at the close of trading on such coupon observation date or the determination date.
+In that event, the closing price of the index stock on a coupon observation date would be the value of the adjusted reference amount at the close of trading on such coupon observation date.